conda/conda/docs/source/architecture.rst

 the sense that they each have a higher function and relate to an identifiable responsibility and implementation details.

-Please use double clicks to zoom in, and :kbd:`shift` + double click to zoom out.
+Please double-click to zoom in, and :kbd:`shift` + double-click to zoom out on desktop computers and the regular pinch-to-zoom on mobile devices.

 .. uml:: umls/packages_conda.puml

 Level 4: Code
 -------------

 This part is auto-generated based on the current code and shows how the code is structured and how it interacts.
-For brevity this covers only a number of key components of conda, the CLI, solver and test suite.
+For brevity this covers only a number of key components of conda, the CLI, solver etc.

-Please use double clicks to zoom in, and :kbd:`shift` + double click to zoom out.
+Please double-click to zoom in, and :kbd:`shift` + double-click to zoom out on desktop computers and the regular pinch-to-zoom on mobile devices.

 .. uml:: umls/classes_conda.puml